-In recent periods, we have increased the scope of our operations and expanded our workforce from 623 employees at October 1, 2005 to 735 employees at September 30, 2006.
-This growth has placed, and any future growth of our operations will continue to place, a significant strain on our management personnel, systems and resources.
+Our past growth has placed, and any future growth of our operations will continue to place, a significant strain on our management personnel, systems and resources.
 We anticipate that we will need to implement a variety of new and upgraded sales, operational and financial enterprise-wide systems, information technology infrastructure, procedures and controls, including the improvement of our accounting and other internal management systems to manage this growth and maintain compliance with regulatory guidelines, including Sarbanes-Oxley Act requirements.
-As our business grows our internal management systems and processes will need to improve to ensure that we remain in compliance.
+In April 2007, we implemented a global enterprise resource planning (ERP) system to help us improve our planning and management processes.
+We may experience challenges in implementing the new ERP system and other related systems that could adversely affect our business by disrupting our ability to timely and accurately process and report key components of our financial position, affecting our ability to complete the evaluation of our internal control over financial reporting and attestation activities pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 or disrupting our ability to process certain transactions necessary for our operations.
+To the extent our business grows, our internal management systems and processes will need to improve to ensure that we remain in compliance.
 We also expect that we will need to continue to expand, train, manage and motivate our workforce.
 All of these endeavors will require substantial management effort, and we anticipate that we will require additional management personnel and internal processes to manage these efforts and to plan for the succession from time to time of certain persons who have been key management and technical personnel.
 If we are unable to effectively manage our expanding global operations, including our international headquarters in Singapore, our business could be materially and adversely affected.